Buyer Database · Buyer / Distributor · Updated

 Front Row Filmed Entertainment

-Front Row Filmed Entertainment is the established MENA home for Studio Ghibli and Japanese animation, holding a two-decade-plus library relationship and expanding theatrical reach into Saudi Arabia's newly reopened cinema market.
+Front Row Filmed Entertainment is the long-established MENA home for Studio Ghibli and Japanese animation, holding the regional library rights for over two decades and actively expanding theatrical anime into Saudi Arabia's newly reopened cinema market.

 Current mandate

-Front Row Filmed Entertainment is currently the exclusive MENA rights holder for Hayao Miyazaki's "The Boy and The Heron," acquired for theatrical release across the Middle East and North Africa.
-The release marks the first time a Miyazaki film has been released in Saudi Arabia, a milestone tied directly to the lifting of the kingdom's 35-year cinema ban at the end of 2017.
-The company's relationship with Studio Ghibli and sales agent Goodfellas is described as long-standing, and Front Row frames its continued investment in the partnership as a matter of institutional commitment.
+Front Row Filmed Entertainment currently holds Middle East and North African rights for Hayao Miyazaki's "The Boy and The Heron," with a theatrical release planned for the region on December 14.
+That acquisition marks a landmark: it is the first time a Miyazaki film has been released in Saudi Arabia, a market that only reopened its cinemas following the lifting of a 35-year ban at the end of 2017.
+The company's relationship with Studio Ghibli and sales agent Goodfellas is described by its own executives as a long-standing one, and the Ghibli library deal has been in place for over two decades.

-Over the past twelve months, Front Row's acquisition pattern has centered on Japanese animation and anime titles for MENA theatrical and home video distribution.
+Over the past 12 months, Front Row's activity signals a consistent focus on Japanese animation and anime as a theatrical and home-video category across MENA.
 The company has rolled out multiple Japanese films and TV series in the region, including Dragonball features and "One Piece: Red," which reportedly dominated the MENA box office.
-Saudi Arabia is identified internally as a growing theatrical market for Japanese anime, and Front Row is actively positioning itself to capitalize on that growth through its existing library and new acquisitions.
+Saudi Arabia is identified internally as a growing theatrical market for Japanese anime, and Front Row is positioning itself as the primary conduit for that content category into the Gulf, Egypt, and broader MENA territories.

 Signature peaks

-• First Miyazaki Release Saudi Arabia Theatrical — The Boy and The Heron marks the first Miyazaki film released in Saudi Arabia following the lifting of the country's 35-year cinema ban in 2017
+- Historic Release Saudi Arabia First — The Boy and The Heron marks the first Miyazaki theatrical release in Saudi Arabia

 Mandate dimensions